A Jailhouse Lawyer's Manual: Reception

 Associate Justice of the Supreme Court of the United States Thurgood Marshall wrote in a 1992 forward to the JLM that "[b]y making difficult and sensitive legal issues accessible to the lay person, the manual helps to empower prisoners to exercise a right we, as a society, hold dear—the right to speak for oneself.
 I commend Columbia's law students for publishing so comprehensive and insightful a manual.
 A Jailhouse Lawyer's Manual should be read by everyone involved in, or concerned about, prisoners' rights."

+The Jailhouse Lawyer's Handbook

+The Jailhouse Lawyer's Handbook: How to Bring a Federal Lawsuit to Challenge Violations of Your Rights in Prison, an unrelated publication compiled by the Center for Constitutional Rights and the National Lawyers Guild, provides resources to prisoners intending to file federal lawsuits against prisons.
+The 6th edition (2021) addresses resources for LGBTQ+ prisoners and the Prison Rape Elimination Act.